rubyforgood/casa/LINUX_SETUP.md

 #### Final Steps

-`cd` to the directory under which you would like to install the CASA software (if the home directory, and you are not already there, `cd` alone will work).
+In the Vagrant VM, `cd` to the directory under which you would like to install the CASA software (if the home directory, and you are not already there, `cd` alone will work).
 If you are prompted that the authenticity of the host cannot be established, it is probably ok to input `yes[Enter]` to accept: